rnelsonchem/PyChem_website/terms.rst

 abstractions can have associated variables and functions (also called *methods*) that operate on that data.

-This concept can be very confusing at first, so let's look at a simple example to help us get started.
+This can be very confusing at first, so let's look at a simple example to help us get started.
 Let's conceptually define a new object called ``Rectangle``.
 In general, what kind of data would a Rectangle require?
-You might expect that it would at least be necessary to define two pieces of data:
-*length* and *width*.
+You might expect that it would at least be necessary to define two pieces of data: *length* and *width*.
 What kind of functions, or manipulations, could we do with this data?
 For starters, we may want to know the area and circumference of our rectangle, so we could define functions to calculate those values.
 These attributes -- length, width, area, circumference -- will form our base description a rectangle *class*.
 We can make many different *instances* of our class by assigning values to *length* and *width*.
 The :download:`following file<rectangle.py>` is an implementation of this rectangle class.
 You don't need to understand the way it is written, but let's import it and see how this works.
 Put this file in any folder, and move you IPython session to that location (either using the ``%cd`` magic function or with you Python IDE).

 First, import the ``Rectangle`` object from our ``rectangle`` module (in this case our 'rectangle.py' file is the module).
 Because ``Rectangle`` is the only